Korean, Edit

 ⑵ 2nd.
 Nieuwkoop center: Area with highest β-catenin concentration

-① Nieuwkoop center induces the cell layer above it into the organizer (dorsal lip)
+① The Nieuwkoop center induces the right above cell layer to become the organizer (the dorsal lip of the blastopore).

 6. Step 5: Blastocoel Stage